rolandstarke/node-cache-manager-fs-hash/README.md

     store: fsStore,
     path: 'diskcache', /* path for cached files */
     ttl: 60 * 60, /* time to life in seconds */
-    ignoreCacheErrors: true, /* ignore if JSON is invalid etc. just return a cache miss in this case*/ });
+    ignoreCacheErrors: true, /* ignore if JSON is invalid etc. return a cache miss in this case*/ });

 //slow function that should be cached